nmillin/uw_madison_omega/README.txt

       the nice menu module there is a start for you.
 The nav does require MegaMenu to have the hover effects & more to work.
       --**update 1/20/12** - this module isn't required if you don't want a dropdown.

-Recommended Modules -- will make your life easier -Admin Menu (drupal.org/project/admin_menu)
--Module Filter (drupal.org/project/module_filter)
--Menu Attributes (drupal.org/project/menu_attributes) - can add classes to menu items.
-This is used to create a menu accordion (see below).
--Block Class (drupal.org/project/block_class) - can add a class to a block.
-Used to skin the blocks (see below).
+-Omega Tools (for Development) -- Can subtheme Omega fast, and export your theme's updated settings to the .info file.

 Modules for Production with Omega
--Context -- Allows you to have conditions & reactions to determine block placement & delta.
+-Context -- Allows you to have conditions & reactions to determine block placement & delta (don't have to use the Block interface).
 -Delta -- Allows you to save a Omega Zone & Region Configuration and then can set it for different Conditions using the Context Module.
--Omega Tools (Development) -- Can subtheme Omega fast, and export your theme's updated settings to the .info file.

 ************
 Start Readme
 ************
+-Install Omega & the UW_Madison_Omega themes

+-Enable and Set UW_Madison_Omega as the default theme

 -Add a Menu Block to the User Bar Second (make sure the title is set to <none>)

 -Make sure the site slogan is set to what you want (if you want one)

 -Add the Search Block to the Branding Region (change permissions to let anonymous users use the search)

--Add MegaMenu Configuration to your Nav Menu **Optional** (See Notes at bottom of ReadMe)
+-Add MegaMenu Configuration to your Main Menu **Optional** (See Notes at bottom of ReadMe)

 -add a block to a region in the footer zone to get the background color working (Structure > Blocks)
       -By default there are 4 regions in the footer zone.
 You can remove regions or resize them